Ludger Kühnhardt: Biography

 From March 1987 to June 1989, Kühnhardt worked as a speechwriter for Federal President Richard von Weizsäcker in the German Federal President's Office.
 He then carried out research studies at St Antony's College in Oxford.
 In 1990/91 he was pro-tem professor for political science at the University of Bonn and from 1990 to 1992 a visiting professor in the history seminar at the University of Jena, supporting the development of Political Science at that university after German reunification.
 In 1991, Kühnhardt was appointed by the Baden-Württemberg Science Minister to the Chair of Scientific Politics (succeeding Arnold Bergstraesser and Wilhelm Hennis) at the University of Freiburg.
 In 1994/95 he served as Dean of his faculty.In 1997, Ludger Kühnhardt was appointed director of the Center for European Integration Studies (ZEI) at the University of Bonn, which was founded as part of the scientific expansion of Bonn after the decision to move the German capital to Berlin.
 This appointment was combined with an appointment as professor of political science at the Bonn Seminar for Political Science (today the Institute for Political Science and Sociology).
 Together with Jürgen von Hagen (economist) and Christian Koenig (legal scholar), Kühnhardt built up and led ZEI over more than 25 years as an internationally renowned research, outreach and further education institution.
-ZEI conducted several hundred research projects, was involved in political consultancy work and built up a lasting reputation with its successful "Master of European Studies - Governance and Regulation" with alumni from more than hundred countries around the globe.
-He denied professorial appointments to Vienna and Hong Kong.Visiting professorships and longer research stays took Kühnhardt to St Antony's College at Oxford, the University of Cape Town, the Collège d'Europe in Bruges, the Institute for Human Sciences in Vienna, Stanford University, Dartmouth College (New Hampshire), and Woodrow Wilson International Center for Scholars (Washington, D.C.), the Seoul National University, the University of Canterbury in Christchurch, the Tongji University in Shanghai and the Universidade Federal de Santa Catarina in Florianópolis.
+ZEI conducted several hundred research projects, was involved in political consultancy work and built up a lasting reputation with its successful "Master of European Studies – Governance and Regulation" with alumni from more than hundred countries around the globe.
+He denied professorial appointments to Vienna and Hong Kong.Visiting professorships and longer research stays took Kühnhardt to St Antony's College at Oxford, the University of Cape Town, the al-Farabi Kazakh National University in Almaty, the Collège d'Europe in Bruges, the Institute for Human Sciences in Vienna, Stanford University, Dartmouth College (New Hampshire), and Woodrow Wilson International Center for Scholars (Washington, D.C.), the Seoul National University, the University of Canterbury in Christchurch, the Tongji University in Shanghai and the Universidade Federal de Santa Catarina in Florianópolis.
 Beyond his retirement Kühnhardt teaches as Visiting Professor at the Università Cattolica del Sacro Cuore (Alta Scuola di Economia e Relazioni Internazionali, ASERI) in Milan (since 1997), at the Diplomatic Academy in Vienna (since 2002) and at the Mediterranean Academy of Diplomatic Studies (MEDAC) in Malta (since 2007).